castwide/react-gamefic/README.md

 * `HtmlText` - A display container for messages.
 * `OptionList` - A list of command links, such as the options in a Multiple Choice scene.

+### Modals

+The `Modals` component provides modal dialogs for saving and restoring game snapshots.
+There is also a `Modal` component based on [react-modal](http://reactcommunity.org/react-modal/) that can be used to create custom modals with the same default style.

 ## Built-in Styles

 The react-gamefic package includes several styles that can be imported into projects.
 To import the `terminal` style, for example: